grypyrg/percona-toolkit-plugin-heartbeat/README.md

-percona-toolkit-pt-osc-plugin-heartbeat
+Percona Toolkit Plugin for pt-heartbeat
 =======================================

-Percona Toolkit Plugin for pt-online-schema-change to support pt-heartbeat slave lag checking
+This plugin adds support for pt-heartbeat monitoring when running pt-table-checksum and pt-online-schema-change